| | | | | | |

 Get the grill ready: Heat grill or if cooking inside, heat your skillet.

-Heat the oil: Add 1 tablespoon sesame oil and heat for about a minute.
+Heat the oil: Add 1 tbsp sesame oil and heat for about a minute.

 Cook the beef and onions: Add beef and green onions, breaking beef apart and cooking till no longer pink.